The taut polynomial and the Alexander polynomial: Abstract

 \section{Abstract}

 Landry, Minsky and Taylor defined the taut polynomial of a veering triangulation.
 Its specialisations generalise the Teichm\"uller polynomial of a fibred face of the Thurston norm ball.
 We prove that the taut polynomial of a veering triangulation is equal to a certain twisted Alexander polynomial of the underlying manifold.
-Then we give formulas relating the taut polynomial and the untwisted Alexander polynomial.
-There are two formulas; one holds when the maximal free abelian cover of a veering triangulation is edge-orientable, another holds when it is not edge-orientable.
+Thus the Teichm\"uller polynomials are just specialisations of twisted Alexander polynomials.
+We also give formulas relating the taut polynomial and the untwisted Alexander polynomial.
+There are two formulas, depending on whether the maximal free abelian cover of a veering triangulation is edge-orientable or not.

 Furthermore, we consider 3-manifolds obtained by Dehn filling a veering triangulation.
-In this case we give a formula that relates the specialisation of the taut polynomial under the Dehn filling and the Alexander polynomial of the Dehn-filled manifold.
+In this case we give formulas that relate the specialisation of the taut polynomial under a Dehn filling and the Alexander polynomial of the Dehn-filled manifold.
 This extends a theorem of McMullen connecting the Teichm\"uller polynomial and the Alexander polynomial to the nonfibred setting, and improves it in the fibred case.
 We also prove a sufficient and necessary condition for the existence of an orientable fibred class in the cone over a fibred face of the Thurston norm ball.